 The European Solidarity Corps is open to organisations of all sizes, from multinational companies to small NGOs working in local communities, which support social actions and promote social inclusions.
 Funding can enhance organisations’ capacity and provision, while offering a meaningful experience for proactive young people.

-In order to participate, organisations must hold a European Solidarity Corps Quality Label.
-Application details are expected to be released this summer.
+In order to participate, organisations must hold an accreditation called the Quality Label.

 Do you already have an accreditation?